MadCowWeb/HookyWoo-Free-Version/README.md

 Use your browser's inspector to locate the classes for the specific div in which that hook is contained and add your own styling to the content.
 The "after cart" and "before product tabs" divs are both set to clear:all; for basic layout reasons.
 Those, and all others, can be over ridden in your own theme's stylesheet.

-Includes "Shop/Archive" , "Single Product" Hooks.
+Includes "Shop/Archive" , "Single Product", "Cart" and "Checkout" Hooks.
-For PRO Version (includes Checkout and Cart pages), please visit <a href="https://ridgeviewtechnology.com/product/hookywoo-woocommerce-hooks-customizer">RidgeView Technology</a>

 <a href="https://ridgeviewtechnology.com/about-ridgeview-technology" target="_blank">Contact Us</a>
 == Installation ==